printfuck/stardew-multiplayer-docker/README.md

 ### Terraform (with Hetzner Cloud)

-Enter your API Token in `terraform/vars.auto.tfvars` and run the following script:
+Enter your API Token in `terraform/vars.auto.tfvars` and  the resource section in `main.tf` run the following script:

 ```
 ./terra.sh